How Tokenized Stock Dividends Work: xStocks Rebasing, Ondo Total-Return Pricing, and Dinari Stablecoin Distributions

 On-chain Stocks for Self-Custody Wallet Users: A 2026 Reference

-A 2026 reference on tokenized stocks in self-custody — issuer structures (xStocks, Ondo, Dinari), the wallet-native path, risk layers, and reporting.
+A 2026 reference on tokenized stocks in self-custody — issuer structures (xStocks, bStocks, Ondo, Dinari), the wallet-native path, risk layers, and reporting.

 What Is the Tokenized Stock in Your Wallet?
 Four Issuance Models Compared